-A full list of support services can be found on our school website.
-Newcastle SENDIASS is a useful first point of contact for parents in accessing impartial support.
+A full list of support services can be found on our website.

 6. Links with other policies and documents

 - The local offer

 - Accessibility plan

 - Relational Behaviour policy

 - Equality information

 - Supporting learners with medical conditions policy

 - Attendance policy

 - Safeguarding / child protection policy

 - Complaints policy